smilers/windows-itpro-docs/windows/client-management/mdm/policy-csp-deliveryoptimization.md

 <!-- DOGroupId-Description-Begin -->
 <!-- Description-Source-ADMX -->
-Group ID must be set as a GUID.
-This Policy specifies an arbitrary group ID that the device belongs to.
+Specifies an arbitrary group ID that the device belongs to.
+A GUID must be used.

-Use this if you need to create a single group for Local Network Peering for branches that are on different domains or aren't on the same LAN.

-Note this is a best effort optimization and shouldn't be relied on for an authentication of identity.
 <!-- DOGroupId-Description-End -->

 <!-- DOGroupId-Editable-Begin -->